 Melani: There is very little information available for schools in South Africa, so most of what I have been able to find is from other schools around the world.
-My impression is that results are very mixed.
-Some schools have been able to implement similar programmes with great success.
+My impression is that the results are very mixed.
+Some schools have been able to implement similar programs with great success.
 Boys are happier and their overall results have improved.

 All schools did not find the same effects, though.
-I have spoken to a teacher locally who was involved with a similar programme at primary school level.
+I have spoken to a teacher locally who was involved with a similar program at primary school level.
 It was abandoned because the teachers could not make the necessary changes, and the boys were told that they were too noisy, too boisterous, and eventually that they were ‘dumb’ for not performing at the same level as the girls.

-We need to realise that there are no quick fixes for the problems our boys face in school.
+We need to realize that there are no quick fixes for the problems our boys face in school.
 We need to drastically change how we teach and how we treat all students, not only the boys.

 It is easier to make these changes when the genders are separated, but that is not enough.
 We have to change what we do, and how we do it at a more fundamental level.